locoframework/loco-rails/README.md

 //= require loco-js
 ```

-Look inside `test/dummy/` to see how Bower is configured.
+Look inside `test/dummy/` to see how to configure Bower with Rails.

+It is required to keep the same major and minor version numbers between Loco-Rails and Loco-JS (Semantic versioning: MAJOR.MINOR.PATCH).

 ## Usage